Last Updated on September 23, 2022 by The Filtery Staff

 - Forest Friends 24-Pocket Advent Calendar (Organic Cotton)

 Although it’s quite difficult to find non-toxic Christmas lights that are completely free from potentially toxic chemicals, there are some brands that are much safer than others.
-And while you’re decorating for the holidays this year, be sure to check out our guide to non-toxic Christmas trees and our gift guide filled with TONS of organic gift ideas!
+Looking for Christmas lights that are RoHS compliant and free from Prop 65 warning labels are going to be your best bet!